Available Now

 buildguard

-Catch upstream Python dependency breakage before CI fails.
+Catch upstream Python dependency breakage before it burns CI time.

-buildguard creates a clean virtual environment, installs your pinned dependency set, and fails fast when upstream package ecosystem drift breaks installation.
+buildguard runs a clean install check for your pinned Python dependencies and fails fast when upstream package ecosystem drift breaks installation.

 CLI Example